How do I convert an alignment of coding sequences to a protein alignment?

 Sequence the Sequences for Translation

-Click Edit → Select All to select all sequences in the alignment, or click/shift click on the names of individual sequences to select a subset of sequences.
+Click Edit → Select All to select all sequences in the alignment, or hold down the command (macOS) or CTRL (Windows/Ubuntu) and click on the names of individual sequences to select or deselect individual sequences.

-Alternatively, click within the sequences and drag-select to select a section of the alignment and/or a subset of the sequences.
+You can also click within the sequences and drag-select to select just a section of the alignment and/or a subset of the sequences.

 Click Alignments → Convert Selection to a Protein Alignment.

-An example translation of the first sequence is shown in the dialog.
-Internal stop codons, likely indicate the wrong genetic code is used for translation, or the wrong frame has been translated.
+An example translation of the first sequence is shown.
+Internal stop codons will likely indicate the wrong genetic code is used for translation, or the wrong frame has been translated.

-Set the "Genetic code for translation" using the dropdown menu.
+If required, set the appropriate "Genetic code for translation" using the dropdown menu.

-If required set the reading frame for translation.
+If required, set an alternative reading frame for correct translation.

-The protein alignment will be generated by translation of all sequences, and alignment using the same alignment algorithm/s as that used to generate the DNA sequence alignment.
+A protein alignment will be generated by translation using all selected sequences, and alignment using the same alignment algorithm/s as that used to generate the DNA sequence alignment.

 To realign the protein alignment using an alternative algorithm see Repeat an Alignment with an Alternative Algorithm, New Parameters or Changed Input.